Rachel McAdams: 2015–2018: Spotlight and beyond

-2018–present: Recent roles

 After a year-long absence from the screen, McAdams co-starred with Jason Bateman in the comedy Game Night (2018).
 Glenn Kenny of The New York Times said the film served as a "reminder that Ms. McAdams is one of cinema's most accomplished and appealing comic actresses."
 Richard Lawson of Vanity Fair felt her character lacked "any real arc or motivation of her own", but "It's a testament to McAdams's talent and charm, then, that she doesn't get lost in the movie, asserting herself in every scene with a goofy brightness."
 She performed some of her own stunt driving in a getaway scene.
 Later in 2018, McAdams starred opposite Rachel Weisz in Sebastián Lelio's romantic drama Disobedience, based on Naomi Alderman's novel.
 Manohla Dargis of The New York Times said McAdams "does some lovely work here to convey a woman agonizing over her existential situation".

+2020–present

 In 2020, she co-starred with Will Ferrell in the Netflix musical comedy film Eurovision Song Contest: The Story of Fire Saga.

-McAdams reprised her role as Christine Palmer in the superhero sequel Doctor Strange in the Multiverse of Madness.
-Released in May 2022, the film garnered mixed reviews.
-McAdams is set to star in Are You There God?
-It's Me, Margaret, a film adaptation of Judy Blume's novel of the same name, scheduled for an April 2023 release.
+McAdams reprised the role of Christine Palmer in the superhero sequel Doctor Strange in the Multiverse of Madness.
+Released in May 2022, it garnered mixed reviews.
+McAdams starred in Are You There God?
+It's Me, Margaret., a film adaptation of Judy Blume's novel of the same name.
+The film was released in April 2023 to positive reviews.
+Vanity Fair's Richard Lawson wrote in his review that McAdams "deftly paints a thorough and compelling picture of a woman of the era" in her portrayal of the titular Margaret's mother, Barbara.

-Philanthropy
+McAdams appeared as a cameo guest on Saturday Night Live in January 2024, introducing Reneé Rapp as musical guest and appeared as a look-a-like of herself in a comedy sketch where the look-a-like asked Jacob Elordi for acting advice.
+McAdams made her Broadway debut in 2024, starring in Amy Herzog's play Mary Jane at the Samuel J. Friedman Theatre.
+Performances started April 2 with opening night set for April 23, 2024.
+Adrian Holden of The Guardian described her performance as "magnetic", adding, "The role of Mary Jane ... is a perfect fit for McAdams".
+Variety noted that McAdams' "projection was muted at a recent performance" but added "[She] masters her portrayal of a determined caregiver continually sitting in the uncertainty of worry, despite constantly leaning toward positivity."
+For her performance, she earned a Tony Award for Best Actress in a Play nomination.